jonfk/jonfk.ca/content/blog/2020-01-12-integration-a-rust-web-service-with-oauth2.md

 Now that we have our generated hydra client library, we want to integrate this into our `auth` project.
 Let's take a look at the code.
 For reading and getting a quick overview of the code.
 My preferred way of doing this is by reading the documentation.
 Even when there is no documentation, Rust generates pretty nice documentation from the public types and provides a fairly intuitive way of navigating and searching the interface.
-To do generate the documentation, Cargo provides the `doc` command.
+To generate the documentation, Cargo provides the `doc` command.

 ```